Semiconductor industry in China: 21st century

-Due to the rapid pace of Chinese semiconductor industry advances, on October 7, 2022, the U.S. government announced a major set of export restrictions toward China, with a focus on artificial Intelligence and semiconductor technologies, with the aim of disrupting the development of China's semiconductor industry.
+Due to the rapid pace of Chinese semiconductor industry advances, on 7 October 2022, the United States government announced a major set of export restrictions toward China, with a focus on artificial Intelligence and semiconductor technologies, with the aim of disrupting the development of China's semiconductor industry.
 In January 2023, these export controls were made multilateral with an agreement between the governments of the United States, Japan, and the Netherlands.
+Between October 2022 and May 2023, China's government responded with a diverse set of measures, including filing a suit in the World Trade Organization.